 The Pioneer Florida Museum hopes to show that the men and women who were here before us, struggled, made do, and sometimes won and sometimes lost their battles with nature.
 In essence, they were people much like us.

 Blanton Packing House - Citrus Plant that educates school children as well as visitors.
 A new Blacksmith Shop and Woodworking Shop were added in 2018.
 A log house built in 1910 has recently been moved to the museum and is currently being put back together, preserved and furnished.

 Diversity and Inclusion

-The Pioneer Florida Museum & Village values diversity and inclusion: including but not limited to age, appearance, disability, ethnicity, gender, geographic location, nationality, race, religion, and sexual orientation.
+The Pioneer Florida Museum & Village values diversity and inclusion: including but not limited to age, appearance, disability, ethnicity, gender, geographic location, nationality, race, religion, marital status and sexual orientation.

 This Statement of Policy is Posted In Accordance with Regulations of the Small Business Administration

 This Organization Practices Equal Employment Opportunity We do not discriminate on the ground of race, color, religion, sex, age, disability or national origin in the hiring, retention, or promotion of employees; nor in determining their rank, or the compensation or fringe benefits paid them.

 This Organization Practices Equal Treatment of Clients We do not discriminate on the basis of race, color, religion, sex, marital status, disability, age or national origin in services or accommodations offered or provided to our employees, clients or guests.

 Please report violations of this policy to : PFM, PO Box 335, Dade City, FL 33526